Product management: How POLITICO.eu revamped its website… in less than 3 months

 Did this redesign require a lot of work on the backend?

 Almost none.
 POLITICO.eu runs on WordPress, with Gutenberg blocks (which I love).
-We did introduce a few things that were good for , like breadcrumbs, and clearer connections between episodes and podcasts, for example.
+We did introduce a few things that were good for SEO, like breadcrumbs, and clearer connections between episodes and podcasts, for example.

 There’s a story behind the fonts that you chose…